faithntech/ai-cloud-monitoring-incident-automation/README.md

 **Resolution**

-Implemented Gemini API as an alternative.
+Implemented Ollama as an alternative.

 ---